 This calls for a series of articles, but create a process that reinforces a culture in the group of developing disciple-making disciples.

-What will it take to baptize one in 2021?
+What will it take to baptize one?

 How many did you baptize this year or last?